Small Trucking Companies in the USA: A Comprehensive Guide

 • Fewer than 100 employees

-• Maximum 50,000 annual miles per truck
+• A maximum of 50,000 annual miles per truck

 Why Do 73% of Shippers Prefer Small Trucking Companies for Specialized Freight?